digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Submissions to the Ledger API**

-When you submit a command, and proviate only a package-name over a package-id, Canton will automatically upgrade (or downgrade) the payloads you give to the most recent version of the package that is uploaded on the participant.
-It will also use the most recent implementation of any choices you exercise directly through the Ledger API.
+When you submit a command, and provide only a package-name instead of a package-id, Canton will automatically upgrade (or downgrade) the payloads you give to the most recent version of the package that is uploaded on the participant.
+It will also use the most recent implementation of any choices you exercise directly through the Ledger API, by automatically upgrading/downgrading the choice argument.
 This behavior can be influenced by `package preference <#dynamic-package-resolution-in-ledger-api-queries>`__.

-**Fetches/Creates**

-Within choices, the package-ids of the payloads we expect for fetches and creates are given by the version of the package we depend on.
-SCU upgrades (or downgrades) the payloads given/stored in the ledger to match these versions when used in a choice body.

-**Exercises**

-Similarly to fetches, the version of the choice implementation that is called from a choice body is determined by the package that the choice’s package depends on.
-SCU automatically upgrades (or downgrades) the payload stored in the ledger to match that of the choice it is calling.
+**Updates in a choice body**

+When Fetching a contract, the contract payload will be automatically upgraded/downgraded to match the version expected by the calling choice body, as compiled into the DAR.
+When Exercising a choice on a contract, the contract payload will be upgraded/downgraded to match the version of the choice expected by the calling choice body.
+This means that in a choice body, an exercised choice argument or return type is never upgraded/downgraded.

 **Consuming clients (such as daml-script, ts/java codegen)**